 Thanks, Alder Martin, and thanks to everyone in the community who expressed their support for this key piece in our city’s low-stress bike network!

 From our Facebook Community: In May, one of our wonderful friends started a Google map to track construction projects that might affect those going out for a ride.
 The map extends far outside the city of Madison, so it’s really useful if you plan to stretch your legs farther afield.
-Pea gravel, new asphalt, and unexpected construction projects really can kill your rhythm when you go for a ride, so check out the map and help keep it updated here.
+Pea gravel, new asphalt, a new parking lot installation, and unexpected construction projects really can kill your rhythm when you go for a ride, so check out the map and help keep it updated here.

 Also, Wisconsin Public Radio ran a nice piece on how much a bike meant to a local guy when he was a kid and how biking with his daughter now has kept them close.
 I think we all remember the feeling of a bike as a kid: freedom to explore the world.
 Hopefully we all still have that feeling now.